libigl/libigl/tutorial/tutorial.md

 \\[ E_{LSCM}(\mathbf{u},\mathbf{v}) = \frac{1}{2} [\mathbf{u},\mathbf{v}]^t (L_c - 2A) [\mathbf{u},\mathbf{v}] \\]

 where L_c is the cotangent laplacian matrix and A is a matrix such that \\( [\mathbf{u},\mathbf{v}]^t A  [\mathbf{u},\mathbf{v}] \\) is equal to the _vector area_ of the mesh.

 Using libigl, this matrix energy can be written using a few lines of codes.
-The cotangent matrix can be computed using igl::cotmatrix:
+The cotangent matrix can be computed using `igl::cotmatrix`:

 ```cpp
 SparseMatrix<double> L;
 igl::cotmatrix(V,F,L);
 ```

 Note that we want to apply the laplacian matrix to the u and v coordinates at the same time, thus we need to extend the laplacian matrix taking the left Kronecker product with a 2x2 identity matrix:

 ```cpp
 SparseMatrix<double> L_flat;